akpax/LSW_HoldDownReport/README.md

 ### Functionality
 This tool automates the post-processing of hold down forces from the Light Shear Wall (LSW) application, producing a comprehensive .xlsx report file.
-It processes shearwall input (.txt) and force output files (.pdf) from LSW to determine the maximum tension force each holdown experiences.
+It processes shearwall input (.txt) and force output files (.pdf) from LSW to determine the maximum incremental tension force from each story that the tiedowns resists.

 ### Behind the Scenes